selforganising/foundersandcoders/_posts/2014-05-16-django-prerequisites.md

     (django-blog)$

 This means you are now in your virtual environment.
-Lets see what’s installed:
+Let's see what’s installed:

     pip freeze